jeamajoal/jeamajoal.github.io/_posts/2024-02-08-Lazy-file-exfiltration-for-the-OSCP-labs.md

 <b>The Fun Part:</b>

 Start your postserver.py
 We set the ip, port, and relative upload directory.
-(I server files from the curent directory and upload to a sub-directory)
+(I serve files from the curent directory and upload to a sub-directory)

 ```shell
 python3 python/postserver.py -b 0.0.0.0 -p 8443 -u uploads